-In order for the expenses to qualify for the AMTC, the expense must not have been recoverable by the taxpayer from any person, for example, from the taxpayer's medical scheme or an insurer under a top-up medical insurance plan.
+In order for the expenses to qualify for the AMTC, the expenses must not have been recoverable by the taxpayer from any person, for example, from the taxpayer's medical scheme or an insurer under a medical gap cover insurance plan.

-Example 9 - Expenditure not recoverable from medical scheme
+Example 11 - Expenditure not recoverable from medical scheme

 BA belongs to a registered medical scheme, to which Dr F (who is a duly registered medical practitioner) submitted a claim of R1 000 for consultation fees.
-The medical scheme only paid R600 of this expense, resulting in BA having to pay the remaining R400.
+The medical scheme only paid R600 of this expense, resulting in BA having to pay the remaining R400 to Dr F.